kanidm/kanidm/book/src/developers/designs/domain_join.md

 This will require the machine to present machine authentication credentials simultaneously with the user's credentials.

+A potential change is removing the current unix password auth mechanism as a whole.
+Instead the users auth token would contain a TPM bound credential that only the domain joined machines TPM could access and use.

 ### Requesting Cryptographic Credentials

 When a user logs in to a machine, it may be required that they can use that authentication to